top of page

 One of the hardest decisions you will ever make is to euthanize your beloved pet.
-Use the questions here to guide you as you answer the painful question:
+You can use the questions below to help clarify your painful dilemma: Is euthanasia the right choice?

 Like all vets I hated doing this, painless though it was, but to me there has always been a comfort in the knowledge that the last thing these helpless animals knew was the sound of a friendly voice and the touch of a gentle hand.
 James Herriot, All Things Wise and Wonderful